Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Problem Formulation and Proposed Algorithm

 \subsection{Optimization of RIS-assisted ISAC}

-In this section, the proposed AO-based algorithm is described to obtain a locally optimal solution to (P1).
+In this section, the details of proposed AO-based algorithm 1 are described as below.
 Specifically, given the RIS phase shift matrix $\mathbf{\Phi}$ and the bandwidth splitting ratio $\alpha$, the receive beamforming vector $\mathbf{f}$ is optimized by introducing slack variables and applying an SDR technique.
 Next, for the given $\mathbf{f}$ and $\mathbf{\Phi}$, the bandwidth splitting ratio $\alpha$ is optimized based on the general convex optimization method.
 Lastly, for the given $\mathbf{f}$ and $\alpha$, the RIS phase shift matrix $\mathbf{\Phi}$ is optimized by employing a similar strategy using slack variables and SDR.